 These variables were chosen because they represent a reasonable approximation of major atmospheric dynamics with regards to thunderstorm formation.
 The 500 mb pressure surface occurs at approximately 6 km altitude where circulation, wind, and temperature have a strong impact on thunderstorms.
 The 850 mb pressure surface is close to surface pressure and is a standard pressure surface used in global meteorological models.

-In MATLAB, contour maps were created for each day and variable at 0:00 UTC and 12:00 UTC.
-Ten day average contour maps (corresponding to the 50th and 99th percentiles) of each variable at 0:00 UTC and 12:00 UTC were also created.
-Each climatic variable was also averaged across the ten days for both percentiles in ArcGIS 10.1 and the differences between the variables at the 99th and 50th percentile were computed to highlight any differences between the average and severe weather days.
+In MATLAB, daily contour maps were created for each variable at 0:00 UTC and 12:00 UTC.
+Ten-day average contour maps, corresponding to the 50th and 99th percentiles of each variable at 0:00 UTC and 12:00 UTC, were also created, as seen in Figure 3.
+Each climatic variable was also averaged across the ten days for both percentiles in ArcGIS 10.1, and the differences between the variables at the 99th and 50th percentile were computed to highlight any anomalies between the average and severe weather days.

 Figure 3: Contour Maps Produced in MATLAB from U500 MERRA Variable

-Atmospheric Infrared Sounder Project (AIRS) sensor data from the AQUA satellite was used to create skew-T plots at approximately 0:00 and 12:00 UTC for the 20 study dates.
+Atmospheric Infrared Sounder Project (AIRS) sensor data from the Aqua satellite was used to create skew-T plots at approximately 0:00 and 12:00 UTC for the 20 study dates.
 Archived AIRS data was uploaded to the AIRS Project Skew-T LogP Web Application by Steve Licata, a senior software engineer on the AIRS project.
-The Skew-T plots were then generated using the aforementioned AIRS Project Skew-T LogP Web Application available online via the AIRS JPL website.
+The Skew-T plots were then generated using the aforementioned AIRS Project Skew-T LogP Web Application available online via the AIRS Jet Propulsion Laboratory website.

 IV.
 Results & Discussion